Dance with Me (Drew Seeley song): Music video

-The music video was directed by Kenny Ortega.
+The music video was producer and directed by Christopher Erskin.
 It shows Drew Seeley and Belinda singing the song and dancing with their friends on a club, it also features clips from the movie.
 The Belinda's official website announced that the video premiere was on November 9, 2006 on the Disney Channel, but the date switched to November 10.
 However during commercial breaks it features only Drew singing and Belinda does not appear while her vocals were replaced with speaking sounds from the movie over scenes.
 The video was included on the DVD of the film.

 Live performance

 In 2006, Seeley sang the song on the High School Musical Tour, with background vocals by Belinda and screens showing the video.
 The song was used on the Party's Just Begun Tour by The Cheetah Girls, as part of the interval dance, where Sabrina Bryan and a dancer performed their own choreography.
 This performance was included on the live album In Concert: The Party's Just Begun Tour.